 Menu Landing Screen

 The landing screen has been completely changed to fit with the in-game Constellation watch-face design seen on the main HUD.
-It gives basic character information on general stats and current location.
+It provides basic character information, including general stats and current location.
 The overall pause menu is navigable through a menu carousel to additional pages.